Noves-Inc/noves-sdk/docs/api/pricing/move.md

 The SDK throws specific errors for common scenarios:

-- `ChainNotFoundError`: Thrown when a requested chain is not supported
 - `InvalidApiKeyError`: Thrown when an invalid API key is provided
 - `RateLimitError`: Thrown when the API rate limit is exceeded
+- `404 Error`: Thrown when an invalid pool address or token address is provided

+## Type Safety

+The Move Pricing API uses strict typing based on actual API responses:

+- All fields return actual values (no nullable fields)
+- Chain information uses `MOVEPricingChain` interface
+- Pool pricing responses use `MOVEPricingPoolResponse` interface
+- Native coin information follows the actual API response structure
+- API either returns valid data or throws an error (no partial/null responses)